-In 1920, the first cohort of the newly formed College of Commerce and Business Administration at the University of Southern California distinguished itself right from the start: Among the many young men in that first class, there were also three young women.
+In 1920, the first cohort of the newly formed College of Commerce and Business Administration at the University of Southern California distinguished itself right from the start: Among the many young men in that first class, there were also four young women.

 Fast forward 100 years and the USC Marshall School of Business is notable for a similar reason: Its incoming full-time MBA class of 2020 is the first cohort to include as many women as men—maybe even a few more women—52 percent.